skgrange/gissr/README.md

   - Transform a data frame with a well known text (WKT) variable (or just a vector) to a spatial object with `sp_from_wkt`.
   - Clip or crop a spatial object to an rectangular envelope with `sp_crop`.
     - To filter objects by other polygons, use `[` subsetting.
+      - Rectangular polygons can be created with `sp_create_envelope` for this purpose too.
   - "Dissolve" polygons to make a single feature with `sp_dissolve_polygons`.
-  - "Punch" a hole in polygons with `sp_punch`.
+  - "Punch" a holes in polygons with `sp_punch`.
+  - Add a positive or negative buffer with `sp_buffer`.
   - Transform addresses/postcodes/other location strings to latitude and longitude pairs with `google_geocode`.
   - Export spatial objects and data frames to GPX or GeoJSON files with `write_gpx` and `write_geojson`.
-  - Fix issues with spatial objects with `sp_fix`.
-This function is a blatant wrap of [`cleangeo::clgeo_Clean`](https://github.com/eblondel/cleangeo).
-This function is a good piece of work so make sure you have a look at the **cleangeo** package.

 ## Fancy functions